How To Prevent Limescale In Your Kettle

 Preventing limescale in kettles is a high priority for the population of Britain.
-With a history of tea lovers, having a consistently good cup of tea or coffee is an issue we have been tackling for years.
-Limescale affects the taste of the water coming from a kettle, even after the water has been boiled.
-It is highly common with roughly 14 million UK households suffering from the impact of limescale.
-87% of respondents to Harvey’s 2020 customer survey said that limescale was the most frustrating thing about hard water.
+With a history as tea lovers, having a consistently good cup of tea or coffee is an issue we have been tackling for years.
+Limescale affects the taste of the water coming from a kettle, even after the water has been boiled, and it leaves unsightly chalky marks in the kettle itself.
+It is highly common, with roughly 14 million UK households suffering from the impact of limescale; in fact, 87% of respondents to Harvey’s 2020 customer survey said that limescale was the most frustrating thing about hard water.

 However, the commonality of limescale in kettles does not mean it is unsolvable.
 In fact, limescale is actually preventable.
 So, if you want to be rid of this chalky build-up, keep reading for our guide on how to prevent limescale in your kettle.

 Limescale is caused by a build-up of calcium and magnesium minerals in hard water.
 This hard water is formed when rainwater filters through rocks like chalk and limescale, picking up hard minerals along the way.
 Areas which have hard water then boil this in their kettle, where it can then cause issues with both the kettle itself and the taste of water.
 You can check if your area has hard water through our postcode tool.